eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/container_runtime.md

 ## Linux

-The obvious (and our recommended) alternative to Docker Desktop on Linux is [Docker Engine](https://docs.docker.com/engine/), a pure CLI-based solution available for most popular Linux distributions licensed under the Apache License, version 2.0.
+The obvious (and our recommended) "alternative" to Docker Desktop on Linux is to just use the [Docker Engine](https://docs.docker.com/engine/) (without Docker Desktop), a pure CLI-based solution available for most popular Linux distributions licensed under the Apache License, version 2.0.
 Installation instructions can be found [here](https://docs.docker.com/engine/install/).

 ## macOS